Anahita-homayoni/Use-Python-in-Excel/README.md

 If the cell is empty, the full dataset is returned

 This approach removes heavy Excel formulas and moves filtering logic to Python, making large Excel-based ERP reports faster, smaller, and more stable.

+📌 Subject

+Band Size Classification Using Pandas

+🧾 Description

+This code is used to convert a numeric column from an Excel dataset into descriptive size categories.
+It classifies each band based on the number of members and replaces the numeric values with readable text labels.

+🧠 How It Works
+Members	Category
+1 – 2	Small
+3 – 4	Medium
+5+	Large
+💻 Code
+def count_to_string(x):
+    if x <= 2:
+        return "Small"
+    if x > 2 and x <= 4:
+        return "Medium"
+    return "Large"

+bands["Members"] = bands["Members"].apply(count_to_string)
+bands

+📊 Purpose

+This transformation improves data readability and helps in:

+Creating grouped summaries

+Generating charts

+Preparing data for analysis or machine learning models